Understanding and monitoring seismic activity

 To better understand earthquakes scientists work on;

-- identifying faults and measuring movement
+- finding faults and measuring movement

-- maintain a national network of seismographs
+- looking after a New Zealand network of seismographs

 - model earthquake effects on communities